 To address the above problems, we propose a diffusion-approximated and kernel-based solution.
 Our primary focus is to develop a theoretically-sound and practically-efficient solution to compute the optimal value function in continuous-state MDPs without requiring a full probabilistic transition model.

 Our contributions can be summarized as follows:

-\begin{itemize} \item First, to relax the requirement of fully known transition functions, we apply the second-order Taylor expansion to the value function.
-The Bellman-type policy evaluation equation and Bellman optimality equation are then approximated by a diffusion-type partial differential equation (PDE) which only relies on the first and second moments of transition probability distribution. {The solution of the Taylored Bellman optimality equation can be viewed as a infinite-horizon discounted reward diffusion process. }
+\begin{itemize} \item First, we apply the second-order Taylor expansion to the value function to relax the requirement of fully known transition functions.
+The Bellman-type policy evaluation equation and the Bellman optimality equation are then approximated by a diffusion-type partial differential equation (PDE), which only relies on the first and second moments of the transition probability distribution. {The solution of the Taylored Bellman optimality equation can be viewed as an infinite-horizon discounted reward diffusion process. }

 \item Second, to improve both the efficiency and {the flexibility} of the value function {approximation}, we use kernel functions which can represent a large number of function families for better value approximation.
 This approximation can conveniently characterize the underlying value functions with a finite set of discrete supporting states, leading to fast computation.